**new GRIP orders shipping 23/24 May**

 remove the silicone that surrounds it

-(if this is the first time it's ever been connected).
+(if this is the first time it's ever been disconnected).

 Carefully rock the connector as you pull up to disconnect it.
 Try not to put any excessive strain on the PCB.